Resumo

 NC

-AWB receives grant support to his institution from the National Institutes of Health and the Burroughs Wellcome Fund; royalties from UpToDate; consulting honorariums from Astella Pharma Global Development, Allergy Therapeutics (UK) Ltd, DBV Technologies, Kaléo, N-Fold, LLC, ALK-Abelló Inc, and UKKO Inc, as well as Aimmune Therapeutics, Consortia TX Inc, and Prota Therapeutics for his service on their respective Scientific Advisory Boards.
+AWB receives grant support to his institution from the National Institutes of Health and the Burroughs Wellcome Fund; royalties from UpToDate, Elsevier, and Walter Kluwer; consulting honorariums from Astella Pharma Global Development, Allergy Therapeutics (UK) Ltd, DBV Technologies, Kaléo, N-Fold, LLC, ALK-Abelló Inc, and UKKO Inc, as well as Aimmune Therapeutics, Consortia TX Inc, and Prota Therapeutics for his service on their respective scientific advisory boards.
 AWB owns stock in Allertein and Mastcell Pharmaceuticals.
-These interests do not directly relate to the article but are being shared for full disclosure.
-AWB is an author of references cited in this topic.
+These interests do not directly relate to this topic but are being shared for full disclosure.
+AWB is an author of several references cited in this topic.

 J. Andrew Bird, MD